Celebrating two years at Crucible with Ross Ackery, Digital Designer

 Can you tell us a bit about your background and how you got into design?

 I’ve always been creative.
 I studied Art, Film, Photography, English and Business Studies at A-level.
 I was discouraged from pursuing a creative career during my time at school by both my school and the adults that I knew, in favour of more ‘realistic’ careers, for example, working in finance.
 When the time came to apply to universities, I explored some course options but ultimately decided against it.
 I didn’t really know what career to aim for or what course would help me get there so I left school planning to use internships and work experience to explore my options.

 I took an apprenticeship at a footwear designer doing quite generic ‘marketing’.
 Quickly, I found my niche taking on graphic design work there, which led to me moving on to a specific graphic design apprenticeship at an agency in South London.
 I liked that I got to edit photos and draw all day and it finally felt like an achievable career path.

 Hero is a strong word!
 There are a handful of modern designers whose work I follow very closely such as Bastien Allard or Louis Saville but if I had to pick a hero I’d go for Chris Ashworth.
 He utilises destructive physical techniques to create his work.
 The designs that he puts out are littered with imperfections and details that are impossible to recreate digitally.
 I think I’m drawn to it because it is so far from the clean, minimalist digital styles that are prevalent on the web these days.
 I would love to experiment with some glitchy imperfections on a web project!

 Credit: Chris Ashworth

 Why did you decide to work at a digital agency?
-And what drew you to Crucible?
+And what drew you to Crucible as a digital designer?